luojilab/DataReporter/README.md

      * @param data           Data to be reported
      */
     public static native void push(long nativeReporter, byte[] data);
-	The method is a call interface for reporting, data is data to be reported, and the data needs to be a string type.

     /**
      * Call this method after the report is successful *